Talleeenos69/server-writeup/writeUp.md

 ## Purpose

-The purpose of this assignment is to show that Tallen Pelissero and Joel Kamminga are capable of deploying Large Language Models (LLMs) on a virtual machine with GPU acceleration.
+The purpose of this assignment is to show that Tallen Pelissero and Joel Kamminga are capable of deploying Large Language Models (LLM/'s) on a virtual machine with GPU acceleration.

 ## Personal Choices